China's central bank conducts reverse repos to boost liquidity

 The interest rate for the seven-day reverse repos was set at 2 percent, according to the People's Bank of China.

-The move aims to offset the impacts of peak tax period and government bond issuance, and to keep liquidity in the banking system stable, the central bank said.
+The move aims to keep liquidity in the banking system stable, the central bank said.

 A reverse repo is a process in which the central bank purchases securities from commercial banks through bidding, with an agreement to sell them back in the future.